 I can count on one hand how many close friendships I’ve actively ended, and this one seems to be the most common reason for me.
 Dealing with a friend who is a seesaw of emotions can be hard to handle when they are constantly causing drama or sucking the energy out of you.
 Feeling like you have to walk on eggshells because you don’t know what will trigger an outbreak can be exhausting.

 The Crime Committer

-If someone does something so awful that you have to break up, that one is usually a no-brainer – although often the toughest to get over.
+If someone does something so awful that you have to break up that one is usually an easy decision – although often the toughest to get over.
 Lying, stealing, or having an affair obviously all fall under this umbrella.

 When one person shares much more than the other it can be taxing.
-When your friendship is uneven it’s a tell-tale sign.
-Feeling like you are the only person who is open, honest, and communicative is just as bad in a friendships as it is in a romantic relationship.
+When your friendship is uneven, it’s a telltale sign.
+Feeling like you are the only person who is open, honest, and communicative is just as bad in friendships as it is in a romantic relationship.

 When you feel worse about yourself after hanging out with someone versus better, it’s usually a clear sign to tell you to get out.
 We are all too busy to make time for a friend who doesn’t enrich your life and only talks about themselves.
 When it’s no longer fun, take note.

 Before you toss your friend the pink slip, attempt to tell them how you are feeling.
 It’s rare that both parties are on the same page, so reach out and let them know it upsets you that they’ve canceled four times in the last month and are feeling hurt.
 People have the tendency to withdraw from social encounters when they have big things happening in their lives (work, marriage problems, etc).
 If you feel like your friendship is worth saving, be resilient and give them a chance.